ayangweb/vscode-trae-ui/README.md

 Download the `custom.css` file to your computer, then open VSCode's `settings.json` file and add the following content.

-> Important Note: `file://` is mandatory, please do not attempt to remove it.
+> ⚠️ Warning: `file://` is mandatory, please do not attempt to remove it.
+>
 > Please replace `xxx` with your own path.

 ```json